 If counsel, or counsel and parties in propria persona, unanimously stipulate that a matter may be placed on calendar and heard by the Court without notice, then counsel or such party may notify the Court's criminal clerks, by written memo, of the fact of the stipulation, and may request that the matter be calendared for hearing at a designated date and time.
 Upon receipt of approval by a judge, the calendar coordinator may authorize the matter to be so calendared, and shall telephonically notify the clerk, the court reporter, all counsel and parties in propria persona, and all necessary security personnel (and custodial personnel if the defendant is in custody), of the date and time of the hearing.
-Unless expressly ordered by the Court, or otherwise provided for in these Rules or some other written policy or order of the Court, no counsel or party may unilaterally request that a matter be calendared for hearing.
+Unless expressly ordered by the Court, no counsel or party may unilaterally request that a matter be calendared for hearing.
 Exceptions to this Rule include the Court's existing policy regarding the calendaring of juvenile detention hearings under Welfare & Institutions Code Sections 300 and 600, and calendaring the arraignments of defendants taken into custody for alleged probation violations.

-[Amended and renumbered as Rule 6.10 effective July 1, 2020; originally adopted as Rule 13.03 adopted effective July 1, 1996; amended effective January 1, 2007; amended effective January 1, 2019; amended and renumbered effective July 1, 2020.]
+FAmended and renumbered as Rule 6.10 effective July 1, 2020; originally adopted as Rule 13.03-adopted effective July 1, 1996; amended effective January 1, 2007; amended effective January 1, 2019; amended and renumberedeffective July 1, 2020.]